 Boko Haram Declares Caliphate in Gwoza

 Insurgents raised their flags over Gwoza, a town of around 265,000 residents earlier this month.
-In a recently released video, an extremist group that is located primarily in Northern Nigeria leader Abubakar Shekau congratulated his fighters on seizing the Gwoza, saying they have set up an Islamic caliphate in the towns and villages in northeastern Nigeria.
+In a recently released video, an extremist group that is located primarily in Northern Nigeria leader Abubakar Shekau congratulated his fighters on seizing the Gwoza, saying they have set up an Islamic An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute. in the towns and villages in northeastern Nigeria.

 The approximately 52-minute-long video shows Shekau reading a statement from a notebook with a masked gunman on each side of him and three four-wheel-drive vehicles behind him in thinly forested bush.